In humble home, Guatemala farmer finds ancient Maya murals under plaster

 "We try to keep the kids away from it and keep people from touching it," said Asicona, 38, who discovered the murals by chance in 2005 during renovation work at his home, which has been in his family for generations.

-"The house is very humid and some of the colors have been fading.
-The black has started to turn gray and some of the other colors have lost their shine, but we do what we can without any funding," he added.
+"The house is very humid and some of the colours have been fading.
+The black has started to turn gray and some of the other colours have lost their shine, but we do what we can without any funding," he added.

 Painted by the current occupants' Mayan ancestors, the friezes cover several walls of the homes, whose colonial history is glimpsed in details including heavy hardwood doors and carved stone pillars propping up modern tin roofs.